ISO IEC 17799 2000*

 represent all relevant areas of your organization.

-Make sure that your security management forum distributes information security roles and responsibilities throughout your organization.
+Make sure that your security management forum distributes information

 Make sure that your security management forum reviews